lico-n/unneko/README.md

 # unneko

-An extractor for Revived Witch nekodata.
+An extractor for Revived Witch nekodata by Lico#6969

 ## Usage as binary

-Download and run in terminal
+Download from release page and run in terminal

 ```
 $ ./unneko -o ./output inputfile.nekodata